 Others offer plugins with widgets to easily create video banners, page and post templates, and photo galleries.
 WordPress.org lists several features you can select as you consider different themes.

-One thing to keep in mind is that WordPress is soon going to introduce a new editor tool, called Gutenberg, that creates pages through content blocks.
-Be sure the WordPress theme you choose will be compatible with it.
-Check out our article on upcoming Gutenberg-related changes.
+One thing to keep in mind is that WordPress has recently introduced a new editor tool called Gutenberg, which creates pages through content blocks.
+Be sure the WordPress theme you choose is compatible with it.
+Check out our article on the Gutenberg-related changes.

 3. Be Sure Your WordPress Theme Isn’t Loaded with Features You Don’t Need

 Some developers try to cram in as many theme features as possible, in an attempt to be one-size fits all.
-Unless you find one that offers unique features you aren’t seeing anywhere else, try to avoid these themes.
+Unless you find one that offers unique features you don’t see anywhere else, try to avoid these themes.

 4. Read Theme Reviews